-- a) ALL the modules of the first academic year of study, AND - b) At least 60% of the modules prescribed for the relevant qualification in the previous year of study. - 6.8 Students who have not been promoted to the following year of study for any two years of study will not be permitted to continue with that programme and will academically be excluded except with the special permission of the Executive Dean or his/her delegated authority.
-The Executive Dean or his/her delegated authority may stipulate conditions for students to continue with their studies. - 6.9 If students have been granted special permission to continue with studies as determined in AR 6.6 and AR 6.8, the Executive Dean or his/her delegated authority may refuse continuation of studies if their progress in the first semester is unsatisfactory.
+- a) ALL the modules of the first academic year of study, AND - b) At least 60% of the modules prescribed for the relevant qualification in the previous year of study. - 6.8 Students who have not been promoted to the following year of study for any two years of study will not be permitted to continue with that programme and will be academically excluded, except with the special permission of the Executive Dean or their delegated authority.
+The Executive Dean or their delegated authority may stipulate conditions for students to continue with their studies. - 6.9 If students have been granted special permission to continue with studies as determined in AR 6.6 and AR 6.8, the Executive Dean or their delegated authority may refuse continuation of studies if their progress in the first semester is unsatisfactory.
 Students may also be refused further admission if they continue to perform unsatisfactorily at the end of the relevant academic year and will be academically excluded.